bbauska/Coursera-Bootstrap/readme.md

 $ git config --global user.Email brianbauska@gmail.com
 ```

-The other parameter that I\'m going to configure is my email.
+The other parameter that I&apos;m going to configure is my email.

 And to insure that this information has been configured, we can type